BudValZer/exadel-internship/Task6/README.md

 # 7. Pass  variable PASSWORD=QWERTY!
 To the docker container.
 Variable must be encrypted!!!

 This step was also made in the before-mentioned project, variable `SECRET` is stored in ansible credentials as `Secret text`

+# 4. Configure integration between Jenkins and your Git repo.
+Jenkins project must be started automatically if you push or merge to master, you also must see Jenkins last build status(success/unsuccess) in your Git repo.

+The webhook for this step was also done on alternative repo.